prestodb/presto-dev/README.md

   UserKnownHostsFile /dev/null
 ```
 4. Test the ssh connection with `ssh presto-dev`
-5. Start vscode in the container, if everything is ok, run `ls -la /root` to see what files are in your root directory
+5. In the container, run `ls -la /root` to list the files in your root directory
 6. Connect to the ssh server `presto-dev` with your IDE

 ## Keep your data